meetoseh/backend/docs/redis/keys.md

   - `journal_entry_uid (string)`: the uid of the journal entry that is being edited
   - `journal_master_key_uid (string)`: the uid of the journal master key used to encrypt `encrypted_task`
-  - `encrypted_task (string, json)`: a json object, stringified, Fernet encrypted with the journal master key, then base64url encoded.
+  - `encrypted_task (string, json)`: a json object, stringified, Fernet encrypted with the journal master key, which includes being base64url encoded.
 Has the following keys:
     - `type (string, enum)`: one of:
       - `greeting`: generate a conversation starter
       - `chat`: continue the conversation and suggest activities
       - `reflection-question`: generate an open-ended question the user can use to write something for themself
-    - `conversation (array)` The current state of the conversation, as a json array.
-      Each object in the array is the same type of json blob found in `journal_entry_items` `master_encrypted_data`
     - `replace_index (int, null)` is either `null` if the task is to generate a new chat message at the end of the conversation, otherwise an integer `0 <= index < len(conversation)` for the message to regenerate